 Read more

-The criminal courts The lead-up to the trial: Pre-trial processes Where you have pleaded not guilty, the case will usually go to a trial without any other pre-hearing before a judge.
-Under the Case Review procedure, the defence and the prosecution together…
+The criminal courts The lead-up to the trial: Pre-trial processes Where you have pleaded not guilty, the case will usually have at least one pre-trial hearing before it gets set down for trial.
+Under the Case Review procedure, the defence and the…

 Read more